Hesperian Health Guides

 Support the labor

-When you support the mother’s labor, you help her relax instead of fighting against it.
+When you support the mother’s labor, you help her relax or join with the labor instead of fighting it.
 Although labor support will not make labor painless, it can make labor easier, shorter, and safer.

 Every woman needs a different kind of support.
 But all women need kindness, respect, and attention.
 Watch and listen to her to see how she is feeling.
 Encourage her, so she can feel strong and confident in labor.
 Help her relax and welcome her labor.